-We ask that you provide group cooking gear including stove and fuel, pots, pans, utensils as necessary, etc. A full listing of supplies we ask you to provide is included.
+Hosts are required to provide group cooking gear including stove and fuel, pots, pans, utensils as necessary, etc. A full listing of supplies we ask you to provide is included.
 Volunteers are asked to provide their own personal eating utensils including plate/cup/knife/fork (for camping trips).